-- Domestic Medium Hair
+- Domestic Medium Hair.

-How can you save?
+How can you save on pet insurance?

 Type of policy

-If you think you need protection in case of illness, look at an accident & illness policy.
 If you’re willing to pay more for subsidised routine care, try a comprehensive insurance policy.
 Learn more about the different types of pet insurance before making your decision.

 Age of pet

 Age isn’t something you can control – especially if you adopt a rescue pet.
 However, you should try to get your fur baby covered as early as possible.
 All pets become more susceptible to injuries and illnesses as they age.
 As a result, your premiums will probably increase each year.
 Plus, if they develop a condition before they’re insured, it will likely be considered a pre-existing condition, and you will be unable to claim treatment for it.